‘Most Beautiful Girl In The World’ Thylane Blondeau Stuns In Blazer Dress That Barely Covers Her

 The model also opened up on social media.
 At the time of the interview, Thylane had 2.2 million Instagram followers, although the figure has definitely risen, with Thylane currently boasting 3.1 million followers on the platform.

 “You know, this does not affect me in any way.
 I’m still young, I’m pleased.
-And I try to do everything for my “Thylaners” – I talk with them all the time, and often my mother helps me to answer messages,” she added about being high-profile on the platform.
+And I try to do everything for my ‘Thylaners’ – I talk with them all the time, and often my mother helps me to answer messages,” she added about being high-profile on the platform.

 Thylane’s update today quickly proved popular, racking up over 41,000 likes in just one hour.
 Fans wishing to see more of Blondeau should follow her Instagram.